 Historians now say that King Arthur probably didn’t exist, and that the grave discovery was most likely a hoax.
 But people today are just as intrigued by the mythical king as they were in the Middle Ages.
 And even though the Abbey is in ruins, they still come to look for Arthur.

-- A flying British king: Bladud: Legendary Founder of Bath, England Was the First King to Spread his Wings and Fly
+- Bladud: The First King to Spread his Wings and Fly

 *Don’t Miss Anything– To receive an email when I post an article (every other week or so) enter your email below and click the Follow the Curious Rambler button.